-- There is currently one vacancy reported by health regions. - Health regions report no service delivery issues related to recruitment and retention issues.
+- There are no vacancies reported by Saskatchewan health regions. - Health regions report no service delivery issues related to recruitment and retention issues for the Dental Therapist classification.

 Having reviewed the employer information and considering the labour market criteria defined by the market supplement framework, the Market Supplement Review Committee recommends: